Alexey Titarenko

 Contextual Research

-•Today the Green belt is 32,000 hectares smaller than It was in 2003
+•Green Belt Land cover 13% of land area in the UK•Today the Green belt is 32,000 hectares smaller than It was in 2003

 •Nick Bowels the Planning Minister for the Government says that 1,500 square miles of Open Countryside will be needed to build housing to keep up with the demand.